Contributing to Meetings

 Core ideas you must understand for this topic

-• Health, Safety and Security at Work: Understanding common workplace hazards, risk assessments, emergency procedures, and the importance of personal protective equipment (PPE) and legislation like the Health and Safety at Work etc. Act 1974.
+• Health and safety: Identifying workplace hazards, following procedures, and understanding employer and employee duties under the Health and Safety at Work Act 1974.

 Learning Objectives